Updated on: 11/20/2019

 With each passing day, the window of opportunity to successfully pursue a personal injury claim against Johnson & Johnson and other potential companies gets smaller and smaller.
 However, victims who have developed ovarian cancer after extensive talcum powder use may still be able to file a claim for their injuries and other damages.
 Pursuing these types of claims is a time-sensitive process, and it is important that victims act quickly if they wish to be compensated for their losses.

-Our attorneys represent injury victims on a contingency fee basis, meaning that there are no up-front costs associated with hiring a lawyer and attorney’s fees are only paid after the case has been successfully resolved.
+Our personal injury attorneys represent victims on a contingency fee basis, meaning that there are no up-front costs associated with hiring a lawyer and attorney’s fees are only paid after the case has been successfully resolved.
 If you or a loved one has suffered ovarian cancer from talcum powder use, contact us today by using the confidential form on this page or calling (206) 727-4000.